Veilkrand/autobots-SDCND-finalProject/README.md

 ![](imgs/SystemIntegration.png)

 #### 1. Waypoint updater
+The waypoint updater subscribes to the topics of base waypoints, current_pose, current velocity, traffic_waypoint and computes the final waypoints based on the current status of each of the information elements (topics) described above.

+* Update local variables based on messages received on topics
+* Create a final_waypoints message from the base waypoints; These waypoints encode target position and velocity set by the waypoint_loader
+* Based on /traffic_waypoint status.
+Update viewpoints to stop smoothly before the Stop lines of each waypoint
+* Publish output

 #### 2. DBW Node
 The dbw_node is responsible for converting twist cmd to steer brake and throttle commands to be sent to simulator bridge or Carla.